GOP governors back at Texas border to keep pressure on Biden over migrant crossings

 Tucson, Arizona, which has been the busiest of nine Border Patrol sectors on the Mexican border, tallied 13,800 arrests in the weeklong period that ended Friday.
 That is down 29% from a peak of 19,400 in week ended Dec.
 22, according to John Modlin, the sector chief.

-A Honduran woman and her one-year-old baby were also rescued from the water and the emergency team also found 3 corpses, apparently migrants that died during their attempts to cross to the U.S.
+A Honduran woman and her 1-year-old baby were also rescued from the water and the emergency team also found three corpses, apparently migrants who died trying to cross into the U.S.

 Biden, now sounding increasingly like former President Donald Trump, is pressing Congress for asylum restrictions that would have been unthinkable when he took office.
 Immigration remains a major worry for voters in the 2024 election: An AP-NORC poll earlier this month found that voters voicing concerns about immigration climbed to 35% from 27% last year.